How To Find Y Intercept Quadratic

 Solving Quadratic Equations to Find the Y-Intercept (Advanced)

 In some cases, you might encounter a quadratic equation that isn't readily expressed in standard, factored, or vertex form.
-In such situations, you might need to manipulate the equation algebraically before you can determine the y-intercept.
+Plus, in such situations, you might need to manipulate the equation algebraically before you can determine the y-intercept.
 This often involves expanding or simplifying the equation to arrive at one of the forms discussed above.

 Example: